Ph-IRES/workshop_data-analysis/tutorial_dna-barcoding_curate-ab1/scripts/README.md

 ---

-These instructions will continue in the phylogeny tutorial
+The remaining instructions will be in the phylogeny tutorial, for now, goto the instructions for step 1, above